Bayernatoor/btc_self_custody/src/faqs/advanced_desktop_setup/advanced_faq1.md

 <p class="text-xl pb-4 font-semibold">Getting Up To Speed</p>

-<p class="text-base">**Note for all users: Since we're now in the advanced stage of self-custody, if at all possible, I recommend using a dedicated computer.
-Some computer whose only
-job is to run bitcoin software.
-So, although you may already have Sparrow Wallet installed on your main computer you might want to consider updating your setup before proceeding.**</p>
+**Note for all users: Since we're now in the advanced stage of self-custody, if at all possible, I recommend using a dedicated computer.
+Some computer whose only job is to run bitcoin software.
+So, although you may already have Sparrow Wallet installed on your main computer you might want to consider updating your setup before proceeding.**

 <br>